physiozoo/physiozoo.github.io/_pages/home.md

 # PhysioZoo HRV

-PhysioZoo is a collaborative platform dedicated to the study of the heart rate variability (HRV) from Humans and other mammals’ electrophysiological recordings.
+PhysioZoo HRV is a collaborative platform dedicated to the study of the heart rate variability (HRV) from Humans and other mammals’ electrophysiological recordings.

 <!-- {% include feature_row id="feature_row" type="center" %} -->